Trump International Golf Links & Hotel Ireland

-Trump International Golf Links & Hotel Ireland, formerly Doonbeg Golf Club, is a traditional links-type course situated to the north of Doonbeg in County Clare, Ireland.
+Trump International Golf Links & Hotel, formerly Doonbeg Golf Club, is a traditional links-type course situated to the north of Doonbeg in County Clare, Ireland.
 Designed by Greg Norman and opened in 2002, the geography was hardly changed as the course was fitted into the area provided.
 The complex hosts a five-star hotel, spa, cottages and reception rooms.
 In 2022, Golf Digest listed it as the ninth-best course in the Republic of Ireland.

 History

+The entrance to the Trump International Golf Links and Hotel.

 Doonbeg Golf Club was created by Kiawah Development Partners (KDP) of Kiawah Island, South Carolina.
 The course was designed by Greg Norman and the club opened in 2002.
 Pádraig Harrington played a match with Norman for the course's opening.
 Golf Digest ranked it as the "Best New International Course of 2002".
 Ron Whitten of Golf Digest compared it to nearby Lahinch Golf Club and Ballybunion Golf Club, and wrote that "Doonbeg looks and plays like it has been there for a hundred years."
 The Irish Examiner said in 2003 that Doonbeg was a private club with some public play, and had garnered 220 paid members within six months of opening.

 In 2005, The Irish Times described the Doonbeg golf resort as a €150-million project.
 The club's on-site accommodation and lodge opened in 2006.
 Total employment related to the development was reported to be 220 jobs.
 The project had started as an initiative by the local community to encourage tourism to the area and was assisted by Shannon Development, who marketed the idea to KDP.
 Under KDP's ownership, Doonbeg regularly attracted visitors such as NFL player Dan Marino and singer Andrea Corr, who had her wedding reception at Doonbeg.
 Marino also served on the club's advisory board, as did Terry Wogan and American politician George J. Mitchell.

 Amidst mounting debt, the Doonbeg Golf Club and Lodge at Doonbeg was listed for sale and entered receivership in January 2014.
 The next month, the property was bought by American businessman Donald Trump for an estimated €15 million and it was rebranded as Trump International Golf Links, Ireland.
 The Lodge at Doonbeg consists of 218 hotel suites, a spa and several restaurants managed by the Trump Hotel Collection.
 Trump received a red-carpet welcoming party when he visited Ireland after completing the purchase.
 Then Irish Minister for Finance, Michael Noonan, was criticised for participating in the ceremony.
 Noonan defended his participation and said Trump had stated that he planned to spend "double the purchase price for investment down there".